PaulUithol/Backbone-relational/README.md

 Value: a string or a boolean

+Used to create a back reference from the `Backbone.Collection` used for a `HasMany` relation to the model on the other side of this relation.
 By default, the relation's `key` attribute will be used to create a reference to the RelationalModel instance from the generated collection.
 If you set `collectionKey` to a string, it will use that string as the reference to the RelationalModel, rather than the relation's `key` attribute.
-If you don't want this behavior at all, just set `collectionKey` to false (or any falsy value) and this reference will not be created.
+If you don't want this behavior at all, set `collectionKey` to false (or any falsy value) and this reference will not be created.

 ### includeInJSON